History of AI in the Life Sciences

 The Algorithmic Era (1970-1990)

 Computational biology started before machine learning.
-The defining problem of the 1970s and 1980s was sequence comparison: given two protein or DNA sequences, identify their similarity and align them.
-The Needleman-Wunsch algorithm (1970) provided the first dynamic-programming solution for global alignment; the Smith-Waterman algorithm (1981) extended it to local alignment, which mattered because most biologically meaningful similarity is local.
+A defining problem of the 1970s and 1980s was sequence comparison: given two protein or DNA sequences, identify their similarity and align them.
+The Needleman-Wunsch algorithm provided a dynamic-programming solution for global alignment (Needleman and Wunsch, 1970); the Smith-Waterman algorithm provided local alignment, which is useful when related regions appear within different flanking sequences (Smith and Waterman, 1981).
 These are not learning algorithms.
-They are exact methods that, given a scoring scheme for matches, mismatches, and gaps, compute the optimal alignment in quadratic time.
+They are exact methods that, given a scoring scheme for matches, mismatches, and gaps, compute an optimal alignment in quadratic time.

 The scoring scheme was where statistics entered.
-Margaret Dayhoff’s PAM matrices (1978) and later the BLOSUM matrices (1992) were empirical: counts of how often each amino acid substituted for each other amino acid in evolutionarily related sequences.
+Margaret Dayhoff’s PAM matrices and later the BLOSUM matrices were empirical: counts of how often each amino acid substituted for each other amino acid in evolutionarily related sequences.
+BLOSUM converted conserved blocks of related proteins into substitution scores that became a default language for protein comparison (Henikoff and Henikoff, 1992).
 These were data-derived scoring schemes, the proto-machine-learning of the field.

 The Statistical Learning Era (1990-2012)

 By the mid-1990s, the practical problem had shifted from comparing two sequences to modelling families of sequences.
 A protein family shares ancestry but diverges over time; positions in the family vary in how conserved they are, and the variation itself carries information about function.
-Profile hidden Markov models (HMMs), formalised in tools like HMMER (Sean Eddy, 1998 onward) and SAM, captured this position-specific conservation.
-By 1999 the Pfam database was indexing thousands of protein families with profile HMMs; by 2024 Pfam covered the majority of UniProt’s reviewed sequences.
+Profile hidden Markov models (HMMs), formalised in tools like HMMER and SAM, captured this position-specific conservation (Eddy, 1998).
+Pfam subsequently became a widely used database of protein families represented by profile HMMs.

 The HMM era also drove gene prediction.
-GENSCAN (Burge and Karlin, 1997) used a generalised HMM to predict gene structure in genomic DNA, integrating signal-detection components (splice sites, start codons) into a probabilistic framework that could be trained on annotated genomes.
+GENSCAN used a generalised HMM to predict gene structure in genomic DNA, integrating signal-detection components (splice sites, start codons) into a probabilistic framework that could be trained on annotated genomes (Burge and Karlin, 1997).
 When the human genome was published in 2001, HMM-based annotation pipelines were the standard.

-In parallel, microarrays produced the first large-scale gene-expression data, and the field absorbed the supervised-learning toolkit from broader machine learning.
+In parallel, microarrays produced large gene-expression datasets, and the field absorbed the supervised-learning toolkit from broader machine learning.
 Support vector machines were applied to cancer classification, gene-function prediction, and protein-fold recognition.
-Random forests followed.
-Logistic regression and naïve Bayes carried most everyday tasks.
-The methods were borrowed, not biology-specific; the contribution was usually domain knowledge encoded in the features, not in the algorithm.
+Random forests, logistic regression, and naïve Bayes were also used across biological prediction tasks.
+The methods were general-purpose; biological domain knowledge entered through labels, features, study design, and interpretation.

 Deep Learning Enters Biology (2012-2018)